Short answer? No.

 We inhale, ingest, and absorb (through the skin) hundreds of different chemicals every day.
 Whether or not these chemicals are toxic to us depends on dosage, either at the time of exposure, or after years of accumulation in the body.
 I can’t stress this point enough: dosage is everything and any chemical, natural or man made, from ascorbic acid to zinc, can be toxic if enough of it is absorbed or accumulated.
 Heck, water can kill you if you drink too much at once.

 It is very unlikely that any food item purchased in industrialized nations such as the US and Canada contains toxic doses of any chemical given that our food supply is fairly well controlled.
 Sure, there may be a mishap now and then, but this is the exception, not the rule.
-Thus, it is the slow accumulation of small amounts of unwanted chemicals in the body that detox and cleansing programs usually target, but fail to actually remove.
+Thus, it is the slow accumulation of small amounts of unwanted chemicals in the body that detox and cleansing programs usually target, but fail to actually remove, assuming the amounts ever reach dangerous levels in the first place (they almost never do).

 What happens to all the unwanted stuff we take in?